ssebastianmag/hydrogen-wavefunctions/README.md

 ---

-### 2. Schrödinger Equation for Hydrogen Atom Wavefunction
+### 2. Schrödinger Equation for Hydrogen Atom Wavefunctions

 The Schrödinger equation serves as the foundation of quantum mechanics, it is a differential equation that determines the wavefunctions of a quantum system.